RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 - At board level by using predefined macros for controlling LEDs and buttons

+  &#x21d2; just include `board.h` to use them

+--

-- At cpu level by using the MCU peripheral drivers APIs (periph_gpio, periph_i2c, etc)
+- At cpu level by using the MCU peripheral drivers APIs

+  &#x21d2; periph_gpio periph_i2c periph_uart, etc

   This level is considered as the **HAL** of RIOT since it provides a common API for all types/architectures of CPU

+--

-- At driver level by using high level driver APIs for specific external sensors/actuators/radios (bmp180, hts221)
+- At driver level by using high level driver APIs for specific external sensors/actuators/radios

+  &#x21d2; bmp180, hts221, sx1276, etc

 ---